medovarszki/ibkrfacade/README.md

 ### Redis server
 Redis is a powerful and extremely fast tool for storing market data.
 If you have a Redis server with RedisTimeSeries extension up and running, you can configure its access through the application.properties file, then the library will send the market data to the Redis for the subscribed instruments.

+If you don't want to install Redis, you can try [Redis Cloud](https://redis.com/try-free/) for free.

 ## How to use
 1. Checkout the project